synonymous01/multiagent_formation_control/README.md

 pip install robomaster
 ```

+You will also have to modify the `self.robots_sn` array to the serial numbers associated with your EP Core robots.

 ## Setting up the robomaster equipment for these experiments
 We used centralized control to do all these formations.
 Therefore, all the robots were connected to a central router.
 Our computer was also connected to the same network.
 Please see the *Networking Connection* section of this [documentation](https://robomaster-dev.readthedocs.io/en/latest/python_sdk/connection.html)